vipulchib/aws-cloudformation/README.md

 I often have the need to spin up Arista vEOS Router instances in AWS to demonstrate Arista's Any Cloud capabilities.
 Doing so from AWS consoles - VPC & EC2 is rather painful with numerous clicks and lots of back and forth.
 With help from a colleague I put together a CloudFormation template that helps me automating all the AWS underlay components - VPC, Subnets, Route Tables, Internet Gateways, EC2 instances, VPC peerings and eventually update all the neccessary route tables for demonstration of an overlay built with Arista vEOS Routers.

 # Cloudformation Template creation in YAML
 AWS has done a tremendous job in listing out all the fine details and the documentation is pretty thorough.
-I will reference a lot of points from this URL - https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html
+I will reference a lot of points from this URL - https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html.
+Templates include several major sections.
+The Resources section is the only required section.
+Some sections in a template can be in any order.

 In our template we will specify a [AWSTemplateFormatVersion: "version date"] - the latest template format version is 2010-09-09 and is currently the only valid value.
+'AWSTemplateFormatVersion: '2010-09-09''

 Lets walk through and create the template from scratch: